 1. Disapproving Authority Figures

 If you grew up hearing that whatever you did wasn’t good enough, how are you supposed to grow into an adult with a positive self-image?
-If you were excessively criticized no matter what you did or how hard you tried, it becomes difficult to feel confident and comfortable in your own skin later.
+If you were criticized no matter what you did or how hard you tried, it becomes difficult to feel confident and comfortable in your own skin later.
 The shame forced on you for perpetually "failing" can feel blindingly painful.

 2. Uninvolved/Preoccupied Caregivers

-It’s difficult to motivate yourself to want more, strive for more, and imagine that you deserve more when your parents or other primary caregivers didn’t pay attention – as if your greatest achievements weren’t worth noticing.This scenario often results in feeling forgotten, unacknowledged, and unimportant.
-It can also leave you feeling that you are not accountable to anyone, or you may believe that no one in the here and now is concerned about your whereabouts, when that's actually a carry-over feeling from your painful past.
+It’s difficult to motivate yourself to want more, strive for more, and imagine that you deserve more when your parents or other primary caregivers didn’t pay attention – as if your greatest achievements weren’t worth noticing.This scenario often results in feeling forgotten, unacknowledged, and unimportant later.
+It can also leave you feeling that you are not accountable to anyone, or you may believe that no one in the here and now is concerned about your whereabouts, when that's actually a carry-over feeling from the past.
 Feeling unrecognized can result in the belief that you are supposed to apologize for your existence.